-Pursuant to the terms of our ninth amended and restated registration rights agreement, immediately following this offering, the holders of approximately 29,624,376 shares of our Class A and Class B common stock and warrants to purchase our Class B common stock will be entitled to rights with respect to the registration of these shares under the Securities Act.
+Pursuant to the terms of our ninth amended and restated registration rights agreement, immediately following this offering, the holders of approximately 29,340,590 shares of our Class A and Class B common stock and warrants to purchase our Class B common stock will be entitled to rights with respect to the registration of these shares under the Securities Act.
 See "Description of Capital Stock - Registration Rights."
 If we register the resale of their shares following the expiration of the lock-up and market standoff agreements, these stockholders could sell those shares in the public market without being subject to the volume and other restrictions of Rules 144 and 701.

 After the closing of this offering, we intend to register approximately 7,600,000 shares of our Class A and Class B common stock subject to options outstanding or reserved for future issuance under our stock incentive plans.
 Of these shares, approximately 3,600,000 shares will be eligible for sale upon the exercise of vested options immediately after the expiration of the lock-up and market standoff agreements.
-In addition, the shares subject to an outstanding warrant to purchase 283,786 shares of our Class B common stock could be eligible for sale after the expiration of the lock-up and market standoff agreements.
-Assuming our other outstanding warrant vests, up to an additional 4,283,456 shares will be eligible for sale after the expiration of lock-up and/or market standoff agreements.
+In addition, the shares subject to an unvested warrant to purchase up to 4,283,456 shares of our Class B common stock will be eligible for sale after the expiration of lock-up and/or market standoff agreements.